DWTechs/efficient-git/content/save.md

 ## Step 4: Finish your work

 Once this feature is done.
-Commit is following step 3 and create your merge request with the squash option checked.

-These steps will create a commit for each backup.
-So don't forget to squash your commits when your work is finished.
+Commit following step 1 except for the commit message of course.
+Then create your merge request with the squash option checked because all these steps will create a commit for each backup.